oameye/VanVleckRecursion.jl.jl/docs/src/examples/van_Vleck_expansion_method.md

 K(1)
 ````

 The output shows the first-order correction to the effective Hamiltonian.
-Here, we display the internal represenation of the correction, which includes the commutator terms and their coefficients.
-The internal represenation has three main components: coefficient, commutator structure, and the Floquet flag.
+Here, we display the internal representation of the correction, which includes the commutator terms and their coefficients.
+The internal representation has three main components: coefficient, commutator structure, and the Floquet flag.
  - coefficient: `-1//2` the term has a coefficient of -1/2
  - commutator structure: `[1/1,1]` we have one commutator (Lie bracket) involving $H_{m_1}$ with itself but conjugate Floquet index `-m_1`. `/1` indicates that we have a Floquet index $m_1$ in the denominator.
- - Floquet flag: `0` indicates that this term doesn't oscilate.
+ - Floquet flag: `0` indicates that this term doesn't oscillate.

 We can also display the correction in LaTeX format for better readability: